 The Soyuz rocket – not to be confused with the Soyuz spacecraft – is a line of Russian boosters that have seen variants fly since the mid-1960s.
 It is used for both cargo and astronaut transportation.

-The Soyuz rocket is best known today for being the main form of transportation to the International Space Station.
-NASA bought astronaut seats on Soyuz spacecraft (which the rocket carries into space) starting in 2011, after the space shuttle program retired.
+The Soyuz rocket was the main form of transportation to the International Space Station between 2011 and 2020.
+NASA bought astronaut seats on Soyuz spacecraft (which the rocket carries into space), after the space shuttle program retired.
 Now that commercial spacecraft have safely reached the space station carrying US astronauts, NASA is unlikely to purchase any further seats on Soyuz rockets.

 Another variant of the Soyuz rocket carries cargo to the ISS via regular Progress flights, which take place every few months.